Coffee with the commander gives Airmen a voice

 |0

-This work, Coffee with the commander gives Airmen a voice, by SSgt Lorna Booze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coffee with the commander gives Airmen a voice, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT